salama4ai/AI-project/README.md

  The goal of this project is to implement a deep neural network model for a regression problem, the goal of this model is to predict the output of a mosfet transistor chip based on some given features and equation with some unknown variables

+ i implement two versions the solution one using Pytorch framework and the other using Tensorflow, and third notebook for EDA

 # problem statement
 We need to build a model that predicts the transistor current value based on some parameters.
 Here is the list of parameters that you are allowed to use in your model as model input: